Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Use CloudWatch Container Insights with Amazon DevOps Guru to identify anomalies and provide recommendations.
 - [ ] Use CloudWatch Container Insights to identify anomalies and provide recommendations.
 - [ ] Use CloudWatch anomaly detection with CloudWatch Container Insights to identify anomalies and provide recommendations.

+### A company's application currently uses an IAM role that allows all access to all AWS services.
+A SysOps administrator must ensure that the company's IAM policies allow only the permissions that the application requires.
+How can the SysOps administrator create a policy to meet this requirement?

+- [ ] Turn on AWS CloudTrail.
+Generate a policy by using AWS Security Hub.
+- [ ] Turn on Amazon EventBridge (Amazon CloudWatch Events).
+Generate a policy by using AWS Identity and Access Management Access Analyzer.
+- [ ] Use the AWS CLI to run the get-generated-policy command in AWS Identity and Access Management Access Analyzer.
+- [x] Turn on AWS CloudTrail.
+Generate a policy by using AWS Identity and Access Management Access Analyzer.